 Stop for lunch (not included in price) before continuing your tour to the Clerigos Church and the shopping district of Santa Catarina Street.
 Let your driver know what else you would like to do and see.

 Meet your driver at your hotel at 9:00 am for a tour to the “Minho” region of Portugal.
 The town of Guimaraes is considered the “cradle” of Portugal.
 Stop at the Castle (now in ruins) located alongside the magnificent Ducal Palace.
 Walk through the narrow city streets to reach the small squares and little corners that make Guimaraes one of the most interesting cities of Portugal.
-Free time for lunch (not included).
+Free time for lunch (not included in price).
 Continue to Braga, home to the famous Sanctuary of Bom Jesus with its magnificent, cascading Baroque staircase.
+Return to Porto.

 Towns and places to visit

 Lisbon, the capital of Portugal, located at the mouth of the Tagus River - where the Portuguese boats set sail overseas in the 15th and 16th centuries towards East.
 At that time, the Maritime Discoveries period, the city became the center of a large empire, still visible in the monuments of Belem section.
 Lisbon is well known for its historic traditional neighbors, you'll be amazed with the sections of Chiado, Bairro alto and Alfama as well as the Castle of Saint George and the gorgeous views from the top of its hill.